-In a practical system, the time measurement has limited precision and is typically binned and stored as integers.
-Below, we shall use $c$ to denote a triplet consisting of $i_{511keV,1}$, $i_{511keV,2}$, and binned $\Delta t_{511keV}$ measured for an event.
-TOF resolution refers to the uncertainty of $\Delta t_{511keV}$ in FWHM.
-With a finite TOF resolution, ${\bm r}_{decay}$ cannot be precisely determined.
-For a 200 ps (600 ps) system, this leads to a 3 cm (9 cm) uncertainty in ${\bm r}_{decay}$.
-Similarly, $\Delta t_\gamma$ has limited precision and is binned.
-Hence, in Eq.~(\ref{eq::delta_T_gamma}) $\alpha_\gamma$ is not precisely known and all the time measurements involved contain statistical variations.
+In a real system, time measurement has limited precision and is typically binned and stored as integers.
+CRT refers to the uncertainty of $\Delta t_{511keV}$ in FWHM.
+With a finite CRT, ${\bm r}_{decay}$ cannot be precisely determined.
+A CRT of 200 ps to 600 ps translates to an uncertainty of 3 cm to 9 cm in ${\bm r}_{decay}$.
+Similarly, $\Delta t_\gamma$ will have limited precision and be binned.
+Hence, in Eq.~(\ref{eq::delta_T_gamma}) $\alpha_\gamma$ is not precisely observed and all the time measurements involved contain statistical variations.